taw00/manuscript-css/README.md

 ### If using Joplin as your markdown editor, just use the previewer (skip to
     step 6)

+> Note, to use Joplin, you have to import the markdown file, of course, and
+> you'll have to change the `@import` to include the full path to get to the
+> the `manuscript.css` stylesheet.

 Click the `Toggle Editor Layout` button in the upper-right-hand corner of the application.
 There you have it.
 The HTML preview of the document.
 It's as